centrifugal/centrifugo/docs/content/blog/scaling_websocket.md

 First of all - use exponential backoff strategies on client side.
 I.e. reconnect with intervals like 1, 2, 4, 8, 16 seconds with some random jitter.

-Turn on rate limiting strategies on your WebSocket server.
+Turn on various rate limiting strategies on your WebSocket server, some of them should be turned on your backend load balancer level (like controlling TCP connection establishment rate), some are application specific (maybe limit an amount of requests from certain user).

-And one more interesting technique is using JWT (JSON Web Token) for authentication.
+One more interesting technique to survive massive reconnect is using JWT (JSON Web Token) for authentication.
 I'll try to explain why this can be useful.

 ![jwt](https://i.imgur.com/aaTEhXo.png)